Having been active in mountaineering for more than 30 years, I probably have to admit that it has become a slightly deranged hobby…

 In 2010, I climbed the Aconcagua (6962 m), the highest peak on the globe outside the Himalaya’s and the summit of South America, together with Jetze Tjalma.
 A year later, in 2011, I summited Mount Vinson (4982 m), the highest peak on Antarctica.

 In 2013, I climbed Kilimanjaro (5895 m), the summit of Africa, with both my sons (then aged 14 and 21 years).
 Finally, in 2014, I climbed the Carstenszpyramid (4884 m), the summit of Australonesia.
 In 2015, I did a new attempt to climb Everest.
 This time from the Tibetan side, and again with Namgya.
 We made very good progress and had already established Advanced Base Camp (~6500 m), when 25 April, the big earthquake hit Nepal.
 We were shaken in ABC, but the route still looked OK.
 The day following the earthquake we climbed to the North Col and it looked fine, however the weather turned bad and we decided to descend to Base Camp (~5250 m) to wait for the weather improving.
-However, the Chinese army kicked us out and evacuated us to Lhasa.
+Unfortunately, the Chinese army kicked us out and evacuated us to Lhasa.

 Hence, I have climbed all Seven Summits, but failed tboth attempts to summit Everest.
 The Dutch Everest 2016 will be my third attempt to summit Everest, and I hope to do so again from the Tibetan side.